boostorg/gil/doc/histogram/cumulative.rst

 Overview
 --------

+A cumulative histogram is a histogram in which each bin stores the count / frequency of itself as well as all the bins with keys 'smaller' than the particular bin.
+As such, a notion of ordering among its keys should be existant in the histogram.

-A cumulative histogram is exactly what it sounds like.
-The GIL histogram class has the option to convert itself into its cumulative version.
+The GIL histogram class has the ability to convert itself into its cumulative version.

 Since the container needs to first get an ordering over the keys a key sorting takes place before calculating the cumulative histogram.

 Example: